Amphxros/Amphxros/README.md

 (and I invite you to do it!)</h1>

-Here you will find mostly part of my college homework but if you want to know more about me check out [My Portfolio](https://amphxros.github.io/Portfolio/) where you will find the games, tools I made.
+Here you will find mostly part of my college homework but if you want to know more about me check out [My Portfolio](https://amphxros.github.io/Portfolio/) where you will find the games, tools and other stuff I made.
 Also took part in the creation a 3D game engine called [Aegis🛡️](https://github.com/Proyecto3Grupo02/Aegis/tree/main)
 ### Let's colab 🚀
 🌟 I'm always open to collaborating on exciting projects and ideas.
 If you share similar interests or have a project you'd like to work on together, feel free to reach out on the socials below!
 [![Twitter Badge](https://img.shields.io/badge/Twitter-Profile-informational?style=flat&logo=twitter&logoColor=white&color=1CA2F1)](https://twitter.com/AmphxrosDev)